EficodeDemoOrg/copilot-java/Copilot-Exercises.md

         [Paste the full stack trace here]
         ```
-    5.  **Analyze Suggestion:** Review Copilot's explanation of the error and the suggested fixes (e.g., adding null checks, using default values, checking path existence).
+    5.  **Analyze Suggestion:** Review Copilot's explanation of the error and the suggested fixes (e.g., adding null checks, using default values, checking path existence if applicable).

 ### Exercise 4.2: Commit Message Generation